ArnabGH2/Amazon-Sales-Analysis/README.md

 - Step 1 : Load data into Power BI Desktop, dataset is a csv file.
 - Step 2 : Open power query editor & in view tab under Data preview section, check "column distribution", "column quality" & "column profile" options.
-- Step 3 : Check whether data is any missing hello or unnecessary column
+- Step 3 : Check whether data is any missing value or unnecessary column
 - Step 4 : It was observed that There was no empty and null value.
 - Step 5 : Load the data into power bi
 - Step 6 : In the report view, under the view tab, Enter a new theme